kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 ### §382.65   What are the requirements concerning on-board wheelchairs?

-\(a\) As a carrier, you must equip aircraft that have more than 60 passenger seats, and that have an accessible lavatory (whether or not having such a lavatory is required by §382.63 of this Part) with an on-board wheelchair.
+\(a\) As a carrier, you must equip aircraft that have more than 60 passenger seats, and that have an accessible lavatory (whether or not having such a lavatory is required by [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.63   What are the requirements for accessible lavatories?|§382.63]] of this Part) with an on-board wheelchair.
 The Aerospatiale/Aeritalia ATR-72 and the British Aerospace Advanced Turboprop (ATP), in configurations having between 60 and 70 passenger seats, are exempt from this requirement.

 \(b\) If a passenger asks you to provide an on-board wheelchair on a particular flight, you must provide it if the aircraft being used for the flight has more than 60 passenger seats, even if the aircraft does not have an accessible lavatory.

 \(1\) The basis of the passenger's request must be that he or she can use an inaccessible lavatory but cannot reach it from a seat without using an on-board wheelchair.

-\(2\) You may require the passenger to provide the advance notice specified in §382.27 to receive this service.
+\(2\) You may require the passenger to provide the advance notice specified in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.27   May a carrier require a passenger with a disability to provide advance notice in order to obtain certain specific services in connection with a flight?|§382.27]] to receive this service.

 \(c\) You must ensure that on-board wheelchairs meet the following standards: